nais/doc/reference/kyverno-policies.md

 Documentation:
 https://docs.nais.io/persistence/kafka/manage_topics/#permanently-deleting-topic-and-data.

+### Message

+Deleting Topic is not allowed without the kafka.nais.io/removeDataWhenResourceIsDeleted annotation.\nDocumentation: https://docs.nais.io/persistence/kafka/manage_topics/#permanently-deleting-topic-and-data.

 ## 006 - Deny specific service types

 This policy denies the creation of services with types other than ClusterIP and ExternalName.
 This policy is based on the example policy from the Kyverno documentation. https://kyverno.io/docs/writing-policies/deny-service-types/

+### Message

+Service type must be one of ClusterIP or ExternalName in this namespace.

 ## 007 - Replace legacy GitHub registry